Common Software Tasks

 Wi-Fi Setup

 SSH into the Orin.
-The following is a reference for commands that you can use with nmcli
+The following is a reference for commands that you can use with nmcli:

 To see available Wi-Fi networks: nmcli device wifi list

-To connect to a network with simple auth (open or WPA2/WPA3 password): sudo nmtui
+To connect to a network with simple auth (open or WPA2/WPA3 password): sudo nmtui -> Activate Connection, or:

 sudo nmcli connection add type wifi \